 - 3.7 Teaching teams within Faculties are responsible for identifying pre/co-requisite modules and these are listed on the MDF. - 3.8 Where module choice exists students are required to make their selection, in accordance with the course structure as articulated in the CSF, by no later than the Friday of teaching week 8 of the preceding teaching period in accordance with module enrolment procedures published by the Academic Registry.
 Different arrangements apply in cases where module choice is exceptionally available in the first teaching period of level 4, under Regulation 3.5(b) above. - 3.9 A student who exceptionally wishes to choose optional modules listed in the CSF that lead to a module selection that does not accord with the modular delivery pattern as articulated in the CSF is required to secure the explicit approval of the relevant Director of Studies.
-He/she makes a judgement, based on the student's academic record, about the student's likelihood to succeed, particularly in relation to the teaching period in which a higher volume of credit of study than the course structure specifies is being proposed. - 3.10 Anglia Ruskin University reserves the right to enrol students for an appropriate module(s) if they do not complete their module selection by the published deadline. - 3.11 Once module delivery has commenced students are not permitted to change their module selection after the Friday of teaching week 1 of the teaching period, except in circumstances deemed by the Director of Studies to be exceptional.
-Anglia Ruskin University makes no commitment to revise the teaching timetable to accommodate such changes in module selection, whatever the circumstances for those changes may be.
-[NB: If a module is first delivered on the Friday of teaching week 1, students enrolled for that module are permitted to withdraw from that module and to enrol for an alternative module on the Monday of teaching week 2, if they so wish] - 3.12 Module delivery is governed by the following principles: - the credit volume of all modules is a multiple of the 15 credit module and the minimum credit volume for a module is 15 credits (zero credit rated modules, usually used to assess competencies skills are also available);

-&lt;sup>18 These 30 credits of optional modules in level 4 must satisfy the exceptional circumstances set out under Regulation 3.5 above
+&lt;sup>20 These 30 credits of optional modules in level 4 must satisfy the exceptional circumstances set out under Regulation 3.5 above

-&lt;sup>19 For example, a selection that proposes to study an uneven split of credit across two periods such as 45 credits in one period and 75 credits in another period instead of 60 credits in each period
+&lt;sup>21 For example, a selection that proposes to study an uneven split of credit across two periods such as 45 credits in one period and 75 credits in another period instead of 60 credits in each period